 Wrong DVD player software

-We have seen an increase in problems related to playing a DVD with Window Media Player or RealPlayer.
-The biggest problem with these applications is that they are not designed to play DVDs.
+We have seen an increase in problems related to playing a DVD on a computer.
+The biggest problem is that customers are not using an application that is designed to play DVDs.
 We recommend that you load an application that is created to specifically to play DVDs.